 Measuring Mobile App Success

-A few years back the number of downloads would determine an app’s success.
-Nowadays the download numbers don’t necessarily reflect the actual success of an app.
-Even if your app is downloaded, that doesn’t mean it’s being used.
-And if it isn’t used, how can it count?
+A few years back the number of downloads would be used to measure the success of a mobile app.
+However, nowadays the download numbers don’t necessarily reflect success.
+Even if your app is downloaded, that doesn’t mean it’s being used, and if it isn’t used, how can it count?

 The most common problem an app faces is engagement.
 Therefore, customer engagement is a key focus point for app developers.
 Measuring and optimizing for the right engagement metrics is the key to attaining and retaining users.
-Identifying which ones are most important for tracking engagement is a tricky process.
+However, identifying which ones are most important for tracking engagement is a tricky process.

 - User Analysis